Which fan is right for you?

 Convenience through versatile controllability In keeping with the times, fans can also be controlled smartly - by remote control or app.
 This makes it easy to adjust the speed and direction of travel.
 If the fan also functions as a light, the light colour can even be adjusted at the touch of a finger.
 If you wish, you can also call up the functions of the smart air freshener using a voice assistant.
 Another option: if provided by the manufacturer, simply retrofit a radio receiver and make the fan smart at a later date.

-Shop table fans
+Standing stars and table fans

 Fans with IP protection class